 The Office of Student Affairs provides a host of out-of-class learning opportunities in extracurricular areas for students to engage and develop the student life experience at AUS.
 Student Affairs transforms student life with a purpose, engaging students in activities that facilitate their holistic development.
 Student involvement in OSA-initiated activities enables them to accomplish their personal and educational goals.
 Students are engaged in diverse programs, activities and events and provided services through Student Athletics and Recreation, Student Engagement and Leadership, Student Clubs and Organizations, Community Services and Outreach, On-Campus Student Employment, Student Leadership Programs, Student Residential Life, and Student Conduct and Conflict Resolution.
+The Office of Student Affairs is led by the Vice Provost for Student Life.

-More information on Student Affairs is available at www.aus.edu/student-affairs.
-Students can also visit the Office of the Vice Provost for Student Life (M-217 on the Second Floor of the Main Building), call 06 515 2166 or email studentaffairs@aus.edu.
+More information on Student Affairs is available at www.aus.edu/studentaffairs.
+Students can also visit the Office of the Vice Provost for Student Life (M-217/218/255A on the Second Floor of the Main Building), call 06 515 2166/2216 or email studentaffairs@aus.edu.